The Kodály Institute@UTC

 Want to share this information with someone else or need a concise summary of this page?
 We have a printable brochure that does just that.

-For persons interested in obtaining on campus housing please contact Ginny Reese in the Continuing Education Office or call (423) 425-4344.
+For persons interested in obtaining on campus housing please contact the Continuing Education Office at (423) 425-4344.

 Mary Ann Lowe/Helen Bryan Memorial Scholarships